Propaganda in the United States: Ad Council

 The Ad Council, an American non-profit organization that distributes public service announcements on behalf of various private and federal government agency sponsors, has been labeled as "little more than a domestic propaganda arm of the federal government" given the Ad Council's historically close collaboration with the President of the United States and the federal government.
 According to the Ad Council official website they aim to make sure advertisements are not as biased and do not harm any individuals.
 They have a myriad of published press releases and news articles relaying around different topics in the United States.

-The Ad Council has a goal to change the lives of people through advertisement through various case studies and real stories.
-This non-profit organization continues to give public service announcements with the hope to relay information without opinion and raise awareness on issues.
-The Ad Council continues to distribute announcements from the White House regarding all political information and debates.
+Smith-Mundt Modernization Act

+In 2013, the Smith-Mundt Act, colloquially known as the "anti-propaganda law" was amended.
+The amendment repealed the Smith-Mundt's act ban on disseminating "information and material about the United States intended primarily for foreign audiences".

+Some advocates of repealing the anti-propaganda law did so in the name of "transparency", an approach that The Atlantic called "a remarkably creative spin".
+Michael Hastings suggested that the Smith-Mundt Modernization Act would open the door to the dissemination of Pentagon propaganda to domestic audiences, while a Pentagon official told Hastings that "senior public affairs" officers in the Department of Defense sought to "get rid" of Smith-Mundt because it restricts methods used to cultivate support for unpopular policies, such as the Iraq and Afghanistan wars.